Proto:Crash Bandicoot/April 8, 1996 build

 NONE SVTX TGEO WGEO SLST TPAG LDAT ZDAT CPAT BINF OPAT GOOL ADIO MIDI INST IMAG LINK MDAT IPAL PBAK CVTX

-All correspond to the file formats in the game.
-Interestingly, PBAK (demo) and CVTX (animation) files are not ever used or present in the files.
+All correspond to the subsystems in the game.
+Interestingly, PBAK (demo) and CVTX (colored animation) files are not ever used or present in the files for this build.

 Won level %d

 A string of text representing the ID of the level that was just beaten.

 The tty debug console displays memory allocation and a "Won level" message when a level is completed.
 This is not visible to the user.